 Danny Francissen Application specialist Bosch Rexroth NETHERLANDS

-Offshore rigs and vessels can be seen as a remote micro-grids.
-By making use of smart hybrid- or full-electric energy management solutions, efficiency, as well as operational costs and environmental impact, can be significantly reduced.
-This presentation focuses on Bosch Rexroth solutions and the following main topics: automatic synchronization with generator(s); providing a DC load bus next to an AC load bus, thus creating a local DC grid; reducing peak power demands from grid (peak shaving); providing backup power in case of main power grid failure.
+Offshore rigs and vessels can be seen as remote microgrids.
+By making use of smart hybrid- or full-electric energy management solutions, efficiency can be increased while operational costs and environmental impact can be significantly reduced.
+This presentation focuses on Bosch Rexroth solutions and the following main topics: automatic synchronization with generator(s); providing a DC load bus next to an AC load bus, thus creating a local DC grid; reducing peak power demands from grid (peak shaving); and providing backup power in case of main power grid failure.

 IConIC – the pre-emptive fault recognition system